DinarWakala/dinarwakala.github.io/README.md

 ### 1. Preface

-Islam prohibits interest and usury (Q:3:129), also known as Riba.
-Islamic Banking's attempt to introduce an interest-avoiding¹ financial system is fundamentally flawed: It directly violates Shariah principles, and delivers no economic benefit in spirit of the original prohibition.
+Islam prohibits interest and usury (Q:3:129).
+Islamic Banking's attempt to introduce an interest-avoiding¹ financial system is fundamentally flawed: It [violates Shariah principles](Case-Agaisnt-Banks), and delivers no economic benefit in spirit of the original prohibition.

 ### 2. About Us

 This project is an open source community effort, led by a group of volunteers and activists associated with the Gold Dinar Movement.
 Names of the prominent project participants will be listed here as the project progresses.
-Currently, the primary sponsor of the project (the author), is Muhammad Asif Shiraz, the founder of Dinar Wakala LLC, a private company registered in the great state of Texas.
+Currently, the primary sponsor of the project (the author), is Muhammad Asif Shiraz, the founder of Dinar Wakala LLC., a private company registered in the great state of Texas.
 The relationship of the for-profit Dinar with this project is explained in the disclaimer section.

 ### 3. Introduction